maksimgm/study_notes/JS-essentials.md

 ###### Where to put JS

 Using inline JS in your HTML is a problem when working with long HTML documents, because your code becomes fragmented.
 Instead, make a JS tab in your text editor, like you would with HTML or CSS.
-Keep the <script> tag in HTML and add the <src> tag to link up to your script.js tab.
-The script.js tab does not require a <script> tag.
+Keep the 'script' tag in HTML and add the 'src' tag to link up to your script.js tab.
+The script.js tab does not require a 'script' tag.

 ####### Location of the Script Tag

 Place the script tag at the end of your body section.

 ##### Variables

 A variable is a container.
 You create it, name it, and apply a  value to it.
 Varibles can contian: letters, numbers, _, and $.
 Be mindful that you cannot start with a number.

+###### Variable examples:

+	var pizza;
+	pizza = cheese;
+OR

+	var pizza = cheese;
+-

+	var almonds;
+	var cashews;
+	var peanuts;
+=

-	var food;
+	var almonds, month, day;

- 1:58 time
+###### Working with conditional code

+If Statement:

+	if ( condition ) {
+		// code goes here
+		// ...
+	}
+* All condition must be true or false.

+JS's way of checking equality is the `===`. e.g.

+	if ( a === 100) {
+		// code goes here
+		// ...
+		}

 ### Types and Objects